top of page

 As I contemplated all of this, I thought about my own schooling.
 I attended public school, then moved on to college, where I changed my major several times and finally settled on mechanical engineering.
 I became an aerospace engineer working for NASA for ten years.
 By most standards, my schooling was a success and I had accomplished what I should.

-I became a stay-at-home mother shortly before the birth of my son over 4 years ago.
+I became a stay-at-home mother shortly before the birth of my son in 2010.
 At the time, I didn't have any further career aspirations; I just wanted to be able to raise and homeschool my kids.
 I had known for quite a long time that I had no true passion for being an engineer, no matter how well I could do it or how illustrious were the projects I worked on.
 I had no idea of what was about to happen in my own life.

-2&1/2 years ago I found homeopathy.
+Then, while looking for solutions to my daughter's health issues, I found homeopathy.
 I was instantly hooked.
 I started devouring books on homeopathy, wanting to learn as much as I could.
 I didn't start learning about homeopathy with any intention of becoming a homeopath or finding a new career.
 I was just compelled to learn more and know more.
-Now I joke that homeopathy chose me, because it was almost as if I didn't have a choice.
-It feels like I was made for homeopathy.
+It was as if homeopathy chose me, because it was like I didn't have a choice.
+It felt like I was made to be a homeopath.

 What Do I Really Want for My Kids?